jbeautz/3360/hw7.md

 Therefore $C$ can detect up to 1 error and correct no errors.

 ###Exercise CS 1.6
-Notice that to do this and correct a single error, the strings of length five must all differ in at least three places.
-Suppose we could write down eight strings of length five that all differed in at least three places.
-Then, they could have at most two places the same.
-Now, there must be at least four strings that have the same first digit (since you only have 0 and 1 to choose from and there are a total of 8 strings).
-Of those four, there must be at least two that have the same second digit (for the same reason as above).
-So, we have two strings that are the same in the first two places (let’s just suppose for simplicity that they both start with 00).
-It follows that they must be different in the last three positions.
-Now, consider one of the other strings (remember, there were at least 4) that starts with 0.
-It must differ from the two strings starting with 00 in at least three places.
-So, of the last 4 positions, it must differ from each of the 00 strings in at least three positions.
-But since the 00 strings differ in the last three positions, this is impossible.
+To correct a single error using the letters, bob must have messages which all differ in at least three places.
+Assume we have 8 messages of length 5 which all differ in at least three places.
+Then, each two can have at most two places the same.
+Without loss of generality let there be four messages with the same first digit 1.
+In the messages beginning with 1, two of them must have 1 as the second digit.
+Among these four messages they must differ in the last three spots.

+Consider one of the other four messages, beginning with 0.
+It must differ in the last three spots from the messages beginning with 11.
+But since the two 11 strings differ in the last three spots this string must begin with something other than 0.
+Thus it is impossible.

 ***THE END***